RYNBSD/file-processing/README.md

 - Add dir loader. 🟠
 - Add glob loader. 🟠
 - Merge videos/audios in one video/audio. 🟠
-- Take screenshots from video. 🟢
-- Get video audio. 🟢
-- Get only video (no audio). 🟢
-- Video/Audio split. 🟢
-- Add OCR. 🟢
-- Add instance check for each processor. 🟢
 - Merge audio and video in one video. 🔴
 - Pdf to image. 🔴
 - File scanner (antivirus). 🔴